hachyderm/community/welcome/README.md

 # Welcome to Hachyderm

 Hello Hachydermians!
 Some of you are new to Mastodon, so here are some notes to help you get started.
-Since a fair few of you are coming from Twitter, there will be comparisions to the Twitter model for social media.
+Since a fair few of you are coming from Twitter, there will be comparisons to the Twitter model for social media.

 ## How do I sign up?